 "There is no secret so close as that between a rider and their horse"

-Have questions or concerns?
-Thinking of buying a horse but are not sure if its the right one, have questions about the care of your horse or just want a second opinion, I would love to help.
-For only a fee of $50, I will come to your facility and try and answer any questions or concerns you might have.
+Bought a new horse you're not to sure about?
+Thinking of buying a horse but aren't sure if its the right one, have questions about the care of your horse or just want a second opinion, I would love to help.
+For only a fee of $60, I will come to your facility and try and answer any questions or concerns you might have.

 Gaddy shack ranch (3050 gaddy ln. kelseyville)